fusionjs/fusionjs.github.io/documentation/docs/references/glossary.md

 A linter is a tool that statically analyzes code and reports certain patterns of code if they are error-prone or if they deviate from a code style standard.

+### Middleware

+A middleware in Fusion.js is similar to middleware in HTTP servers like Express.js (in fact, they are built on top of Koa middleware).
+Fusion.js middleware are functions that run on the server when an HTTP request occurs.
+However, unlike Koa/Express middleware, Fusion.js middleware functions also run on the browser on page load.

+### Plugin

+A [Fusion.js plugin](/docs/references/creating-a-plugin) is a container that encapsulates a service and a middleware.
+Plugins declare what dependencies they rely on (via the DI system) and may expose a service, a middleware, or both.
+Services and middleware that are exposed by a plugin can consume services from other plugins.

+Fusion.js plugins are suitable for encapsulating integrations with libraries, even when they require making changes to multiple areas of concern (e.g. server, browser, React providers).

 ### Prettier

 An opinionated code formatter that ensures code consistency.
 Similar to Go's gofmt.